 When open, they literally blur the boundaries between inside and out as they concertina back and stack at the edge to reveal an uninterrupted opening to the garden.
 Having two sets of doors meet at the right angle of a building in a corner bifold setup takes these benefits one step further, as when they fold open, the edge of the room is left totally clear.

 This fully open corner becomes an impressive architectural statement.
 Alternatively, you can incorporate a structural post into the corner to take the weight of the roof and/or storeys above.
-“By supporting the structure in this manner the bifold doors themselves can open up the corner, however, it isn’t the completely unobstructed opening that the cantilever option allows,” says David
+“By supporting the structure in this manner the bifold doors themselves can open up the corner, however, it isn’t the completely unobstructed opening that the cantilever option allows,” says Edward.

 In order to create that amazing, cantilevered style you see with corner bifold doors, the weight that is normally supported by a wall needs to be distributed in a different way.
 “This requires a cranked structural beam, usually made of steel, to support the whole opening with minimal sagging/deflecting over the corner,” says Matt Higgs, managing director at Kloeber.
 “This sometimes means the beam overshoots the open aperture and runs into the main structure of the building.”